Iran for first time involved in major war on European continent, conclude analysts

 It is an extraordinary development, but according to many analysts it is a simple fact—for the first time, Iran is involved in a major war on the European continent.

-Backing the claim that Iranian military advisors, most likely members of the Islamic Revolutionary Guard Corps (IRGC), are on the ground in occupied Ukraine—and possibly Belarus—to help Russia deploy Iranian kamikaze drones in strikes against Ukrainian cities and civilian infrastructure, two analysts at the Washington, DC-based Foundation for Defense of Democracies—also suggested that Iran is now preparing to up the ante by providing Russia not only with potentially thousands of additional drones but also, for the first time, with two types of Iranian-made ballistic missiles.
+Backing the claim that Iranian military advisors, most likely members of the Islamic Revolutionary Guard Corps (IRGC), are on the ground in occupied Ukraine—and possibly Belarus—to help Russia deploy Iranian kamikaze drones in strikes against Ukrainian cities and civilian infrastructure, two analysts at the Washington, DC-based Foundation for Defense of Democracies also suggested that Iran is now preparing to up the ante by providing Russia not only with potentially thousands of additional drones but also with two types of Iranian-made ballistic missiles.

-With Iran’s drones—write John Hardie, deputy director of the Russia programme at the Foundation, and Behnam Ben Taleblu, a senior fellow at the Foundation, in a piece headlined “Iran is Now at War with Ukraine” for Foreign Policy—having helped Russia redress battlefield weaknesses hampering its eight-month war against Ukraine and conserve some of its dwindling missile stock, Tehran, looks set to provide Moscow not only with more Shahed-136 ‘loitering munition’ drones and other drones but also Fateh-110 and Zulfiqar short-range ballistic missiles.
+With Iran’s drones—write John Hardie, deputy director of the Russia programme at the Foundation, and Behnam Ben Taleblu, a senior fellow at the Foundation, in a Foreign Policy piece headlined “Iran is Now at War with Ukraine” —having helped Russia redress battlefield weaknesses hampering its eight-month war against Ukraine and conserve some of its dwindling missile stock, Tehran, looks set to provide Moscow not only with more Shahed-136 ‘loitering munition’ drones and other drones, but also Fateh-110 and Zulfiqar short-range ballistic missiles.
 These single-stage, solid-propellant, road-mobile ballistic missiles are, said the analysts, among the most precise in Iran’s ballistic missile arsenal, the largest in the Middle East.

 “That Tehran and Moscow would cooperate this closely in Ukraine caught many observers—including some leading Russian experts on Iran—by surprise,” observe Hardie and Taleblu at the Foundation, a non-partisan group, but sometimes described as hawkish and neoconservative.